Rudolph the Red-Nosed Reindeer: Mastering Christmas Songs on the Piano and Keyboard

 Generally there’s a chord to play on the first beat of each bar.
 Try to hold the lower notes of the chord while you play the melody over the top.
 Using the sustain pedal will really help smooth the sound out.

-You’ll notice that the bass line has changed slightly in bar 16 to add a bit of interest.
-However, the song doesn’t sound bad if you play the original version of that bar (a repeat of bar 15).
+You’ll notice that the bass line has changed slightly in bar 25 to add a bit of interest, moving in between the distinct sections of the song.

 Here’s the printed music: